February 3, 2026 / by Margarita Núñez Estimated read time: 7 minutes

 - Fixed currency

-If the pricing submitted during the e-Auction is acceptable to the company, then there is an in-person meeting, and a draft MSA (Master Service Agreement) is discussed.
+If the pricing submitted during the e-Auction is acceptable to the company, an in-person meeting is held to discuss a draft MSA (Master Service Agreement).
 An MSA is simply a contract between a company and its LSP.

 The MSA: